 First, it’s important to be aware of this bias.
 Congratulations!
 You’re on the right track.
 By understanding that these biases are real, and that they have real consequences, you can begin to overcome them.

-As you are making judgements about someone, take a step back.
+As you are making judgments about someone, take a step back.
 Are you the actor or the observer in the situation?
 Let’s say you are observing someone at a protest looting.
 You think, “What an animal!
 They are lawless and have no respect!”
 You’re certainly attributing the behavior of the protester to their character.
 Let’s take a step back.
 What is the protester, or the actor, seeing?
 They may attribute their actions to outside stimuli, to the energy of the protests, the overall cause, the frustration felt by many people of color who are tired of being shot and killed by police.
 How might you act if you saw the same things as the protester?
 If the protester becomes the observer, what might they think about your character, as you stay inside and not act?

 This process doesn’t always feel comfortable.
 Our minds like to take the easy road, as opposed to the road with conflicting ideas.
 We tend to hold a bias toward information that we already know and believe.
 Challenging those ideas by putting ourselves in another person’s shoes, or thinking about the other ways that we might be perceived, is not an easy task.